 Send a scavenger hunt RSVP link to all current and future enrolled CCP students to gather a count for the event.

-UOE begins personalized emails to CCP students to encourage them to continue their education at Kent.
+UOE begins personalized emails to CCP students to encourage them to continue their education at Kent State.

 March 2025